Danwoltrs/wolthers-trips/README.md

 ## Contributing

 This project uses conventional commits.
 Please follow the format:
-- eat: for new features
+- feat: for new features
-- ix: for bug fixes
+- fix: for bug fixes
 - docs: for documentation
 - style: for formatting
+-
-- efactor: for code refactoring
+efactor: for code refactoring
 - 	est: for tests
 - chore: for maintenance